jchatel/quickmail-next-docs/billing-and-payments/free-trial-accounts.md

 ## Where do I cancel the trial?

-No need to cancel trial accounts.
+No need to cancel your trial or contact support.

-Just let it expire and you won't get charged after the trial expires.
+Just let it expire, and you won't get charged after the trial expires.

 We don't automatically charge customers without their permission.